CVE-2023-23420

 | CVSS | 7.8 |

-Another finding from j00ru's Project Zero registry audit.
-The bug is in the kernel's handling of transacted registry key renames.
+The vulnerability sits in the kernel's handling of transacted registry key renames.
 When a key rename operation is performed inside a transaction, the kernel frees and reallocates key node cells in the hive.
-A specific sequence of transacted renames can leave a dangling pointer to a freed key node cell, which is subsequently accessed when the transaction commits or rolls back.
+Under normal circumstances, this reallocation is handled correctly.
+But a specific sequence of transacted renames can leave a dangling pointer to a freed key node cell.
+The freed cell's memory is available for reuse, but the transaction's internal tracking still holds a reference to the old location.

 Patch Analysis